-

 Where should I plant my vegetable garden?

-Location is key and it’s all about finding a ‘sweet spot’ that gets at least 6 hours of direct sunlight a day.
-Ensure the area you choose has good drainage and easy access to a water source so you aren’t lugging your watering can around and getting more soaked than the veggies (we’ve all been there!).
+Location is key and it’s all about finding a ‘sweet spot’ that gets at least six hours of direct sunlight a day.
+Ensure the area you choose has good drainage and easy access to a water source so you aren’t lugging your watering can around and getting more soaked than the veggies (we’ve all been there).
 Many vegetables can also be grown in pots on a patio, balcony or in a garden.
 Easily pleased.

 When should I fertilise my vegetables?